Minnesota Timberwolves @ Denver Nuggets Picks and Predictions - March 1st 2026

 Minnesota Timberwolves at Denver Nuggets Key Players by Usage%: Top 3 Per Team

-Minnesota Timberwolves’s leaders are Anthony Edwards (31.9), Julius Randle (26.4), and Rob Dillingham (24.1), and Denver Nuggets’s leaders are Nikola Jokić (31.5), Jamal Murray (28.7), and Jonas Valančiūnas (25.8), and this readout maps who is most involved.
-A more concentrated top line usually means heavier on-ball responsibility for the primary option, while a balanced top three can signal more shared creation and easier rotation coverage if one piece is limited.
+Minnesota Timberwolves usage leaders are Anthony Edwards (31.7), Julius Randle (26.7), and Rob Dillingham (24.2), while Denver Nuggets leans on Nikola Jokić (30.6), Jamal Murray (28), and Jonas Valančiūnas (26.2), and this breakdown maps where possessions start.
+A more tight top line usually means heavier on-ball responsibility for the primary option, while a balanced top three can signal more shared creation and easier rotation coverage if one piece is limited.

-For a brief check at the award market, open the current MVP board.
-Start with our NBA MVP odds board and scan the names.
+For a brief check at the award market, see the current MVP board.
+Start with our NBA MVP race odds and scan the names.

 | Team | Player | Min | Usage% | PPG | RPG | APG | TS% | eFG% | +/- | TO/G |